httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 An application can rely upon HTTP without meeting the criteria for using it as defined above.
 For example, an application might wish to avoid re-specifying parts of the message format but might change other aspects of the protocol's operation, or it might want to use application-specific methods.

-Doing so brings more freedom to modify protocol operations, but loses at least a portion of the benefits outlined in {{overview}}, as most HTTP implementations won't be easily adaptable to these changes, and the benefit of mindshare will be lost.
+Doing so permits more freedom to modify protocol operations, but at least a portion of the benefits outlined in {{overview}} are lost as most HTTP implementations won't be easily adaptable to these changes.
+The benefit of mindshare will also be lost.

 Such specifications MUST NOT use HTTP's URI schemes, transport ports, ALPN protocol IDs, or IANA registries; rather, they are encouraged to establish their own.